 Yes, for sure, I’m proud of our bathroom that we renovated in just six weeks.

 But I’m so equally proud of making this simple, yet impactful succulent wall decor.
 It adds life to the room without adding any maintenance because believe or not these are all fake succulents.

 I honestly don’t think I’ve made something this cool in a long time.
 I can’t believe just how easy it was to make (and hang).

-Here’s a quick video of behind the scenes while I was creating this succulent wall decor:
+Here’s a quick behind the scenes video of making this fake succulent wall decor:

 If you love DIY videos, be sure to subscribe to our YouTube channel!

 Supplies for DIY fake succulent wall decor:

 Shadowbox frame – mine is 12″ x 16″ with a 1.5″ working depth

 Floral foam – same thickness (or slightly smaller) as the working depth of your frame